mauricemolli/Ringberg_Generic/docs/content/logistics.md

 Participants are required to provide proof of vaccination or recovery from COVID-19.
 In addition, we will provide a rapid antigen COVID self-test for each participant for each day of the workshop.
 Daily testing is mandatory for all participants.
 If you test positive or feel ill during the workshop, please inform the organisers immediately and we will arrange for a private room for you to self-isolate.

 ## <i class="fa-solid fa-coins"></i> Workshop fee
 The workshop fee will be approximately €720.
+This will increase by ~1/5 if you stay one extra (JWST) night on Friday.
 Payments via Master- and Visacard are accepted, but EC-Card and cash are preferred.

 ## <i class="fa-solid fa-utensils"></i> Lunches & Coffee Breaks